NickolasBoyer/asciiplayer/README.md

   pixels: [],   // array with pixels to use,
   fps: 60,      // fps to render video with
   width: 100,   // width in chars
-  height: 60    // height in chars
+  height: 60,   // height in chars
+  noBar: false  // permanently hide controll bar
 })

 // set element to render ASCII text to (required)